NFTFI (NFTFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NFTFI Historical Price

-According to the latest data gathered on NFTFI live price page, the current price of NFTFI is 0USD.
-The circulating supply of NFTFI(NFTFI) is 190.44M NFTFI , giving it a market capitalization of $186.51K.
+According to the latest data gathered on NFTFI live price page, the current price of NFTFI is 0.00106344USD.
+The circulating supply of NFTFI(NFTFI) is 190.44M NFTFI , giving it a market capitalization of $202.52K.

 The NFTFI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NFTFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.